bd808/bd808.github.com/source/_posts/2014-09-30-puppet-file-recurse-pitfall.markdown

 [Puppet][] has become my go to system management tool in no small part because it is the tool that the operations group at [$DAYJOB][] has standardized on for our production infrastructure management.
-I took quite a while for me to get the hang of how Puppet does what it does, but today I'd say I'm a fairly decent Puppet programmer.
+It took quite a while for me to get the hang of how Puppet does what it does, but today I'd say I'm a fairly decent Puppet programmer.
 Every once in a while however I stumble on something new and surprising.